 The Ph.D. dissertation is an original contribution to the field of sociology.
 Its completion has two stages: (1) the preparation and oral defense of a dissertation proposal, and (2) the completion and oral defense of the dissertation itself.
 The dissertation is supervised by at least three committee members, one of whom is the chair, two of whom are members of the dissertation committee.
 All three committee members must be regular faculty members in the Department of Sociology.
 Students may add a fourth committee member from inside or outside the department if desired.
 Students choose their committee before starting the proposal, and while this committee may be changed, the Graduate Committee must be notified of changes.

 After the research and writing of the dissertation is completed, the student must successfully defend the written dissertation at a closed oral examination by the dissertation committee.
+Members of the dissertation committee should be physically present at the defense.
+With permission from the director of graduate studies, only one committee member can participate remotely.
 The dissertation committee must receive copies of the dissertation (a complete dissertation in the form required by the Graduate School except for acknowledgments) at least two weeks before the defense date.
 Dissertation defenses should be completed during the academic year.
+Students who wish to attend Commencement in May must defend and file their dissertation by the Graduate School deadline of May 1st.
+Diplomas are awarded once a year.

 The oral defense is considered “passed” if the dissertation committee unanimously votes approval.
 After the successful oral defense of the dissertation, the student should prepare a final version of the dissertation taking into account the comments and suggestions of the committee.
 After the final changes to the dissertation have been approved, and the dissertation cover page has been signed signaling this approval, the dissertation should be submitted to the Graduate School.
-The same electronic version must be filed with the student affairs coordinator for sharing internally for the department’s faculty and graduate students.
+The same electronic version (with a scanned copy of the signature page) must be filed with the student affairs coordinator for sharing internally for the department’s faculty and graduate students.
+More information about Graduate School dissertation formatting guidelines can be found here: http://www.brown.edu/academics/gradschool/dissertation-guidelines

 The Graduate School requires that a graduate student complete the dissertation within five years after passing the preliminary examinations.
 The five-year period is not extended when a student takes a leave of absence.
 All requests for extensions will be granted only when there is evidence of substantial progress on the dissertation during the previous year and evidence that the candidate has remained current in the candidate’s fields of specialization.